 The duties of a registered agent are not that simple despite their relatively lax operational requirements.
 Not only are you faced with a huge responsibility, but you also need to possess knowledge of state guidelines, particularly relating to service of process and submission deadlines.
 Not everyone can do this job, especially those lacking experience or relevant degrees.

-Another significant limitation is the requirement to always be present at the registered agent’s address during all business hours.
+Another significant limitation is the requirement to always be present at the resident agent’s address during all business hours.
 This can restrict you as an entrepreneur and adds to the weight of your responsibilities.

 If you’re unsure about your ability to act as an adequate registered agent, it’s best not to risk it.
 Hiring a service provider will not only free up your schedule but also minimize potential clerical errors.